micahg/hdhrlive/README.md

 **Not Working**:

-* A good UI
-* Using more than one tuner
-* Channel editing/deletion
+* Channel editing
 * Channel logos
-* Guide data
+* Guide data (probably never going to happen)

 **TODO**

+* Fix modal size when there are no channels
 * Configure where stuff is stored (eg: stop using /tmp)
 * Store the devices and channel in memory after startup
 * Add modal for scanning progress